Block-Chen/blocksdk-ruby/ReadMe.md

 ## Installation

-The AWS SDK for Ruby is available from RubyGems.
-With V3 modularization, you should pick the specific AWS service gems to install.
+The BLOCKSDK for Ruby is available from RubyGems. should pick the specific AWS service gems to install.

 ```ruby